De re metallica

-Agricola had spent nine years in the Bohemian town of Joachimsthal, now in the Czech Republic.
-(Joachimsthal is famous for its silver mines and the origin of the word "Thaler" and, ultimately, "dollar.")
-After Joachimsthal, he spent the rest of his life in Chemnitz, a prominent mining town in Saxony.
-Both Joachimsthal and Chemnitz are in the Erzgebirge, or Ore Mountains.
+Agricola had spent nine years in the Bohemian town of Joachimsthal (now Jáchymov in the Czech Republic).
+After Joachimsthal, he spent the rest of his life in Chemnitz in Saxony, another prominent mining town in the Ore Mountains.

 The book was greatly influential, and for more than a century after it was published, De Re Metallica remained a standard treatise used throughout Europe.
 The German mining technology it portrayed was acknowledged as the most advanced at the time, and the metallic wealth produced in German mining districts was the envy of many other European nations.
 The book was reprinted in a number of Latin editions, as well as in German and Italian translations.
 Publication in Latin meant that it could be read by any educated European of the time.
 The 292 superb woodcut illustrations and the detailed descriptions of machinery made it a practical reference for those wishing to replicate the latest in mining technology.

-The drawings from which the woodcuts were made were done by an artist in Joachimsthal named Blasius Weffring or Basilius Wefring.
+The drawings from which the woodcuts were made were done by an artist in Joachimsthal named Blasius Weffring, or Basilius Wefring.
 The woodcuts were then prepared in the Froben publishing house by Hans Rudolf Manuel Deutsch and Zacharias Specklin.

 In 1912, the first English translation of De Re Metallica was privately published in London by subscription.
-The translators were Herbert Hoover, a mining engineer (and later President of the United States), and his wife, Lou Henry Hoover, a geologist and Latinist.
+The translators were married couple Herbert Hoover, a mining engineer (and later President of the United States), and Lou Henry Hoover, a geologist and Latinist.
 The translation is notable not only for its clarity of language, but for the extensive footnotes, which detail the classical references to mining and metals.
 Subsequent translations into other languages, including German, owe much to the Hoover translations, as their footnotes detail their difficulties with Agricola's invention of several hundred Latin expressions to cover Medieval German mining and milling terms that were unknown to classical Latin.
 The most important translation—outside English—was the one published by the Deutsches Museum in Munich.